mattiaf/GettingCleaningData/README.md

 For details on the code, please see the CodeBook.md file.

-Once you have downloaded the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip you can run the code inside R, simply as source("run_analysis.R")
+Once you have downloaded the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip you can run the code inside R, simply as:
+> source("run_analysis.R")

 **CodeBook.md** describes the output file of run_analysis.R (tidy.data.txt), the variable and the work that has been done to clean up the data